 Workers’ compensation is a program that many injured workers in Arkansas can apply to for help getting themselves compensation for lost wages and medical expenses after suffering a workplace injury.
 Family members of seriously injured workers or workers who died in an accident may also be able to apply for benefits.
-Call Ken Kieklak, Attorney at Law, today for help filing your case.
+Call our experienced Fayetteville workers’ compensation attorneys today for help filing your case.

-If you or a loved one was injured in a workplace accident, our Fort Smith Workers’ Compensation lawyer can help you file your claim and get the payments you need to help support you and your family after the accident.
+If you or a loved one was injured in a workplace accident, our Fort Smith workers’ compensation lawyer could help you file your claim and get the payments you need to help support you and your family after the accident.
 For help filing your case, appealing a denial, or getting a settlement for your benefits, contact our law offices today at (479) 316-0438.

 If you were injured by your employer’s intentional actions or you were injured by a third party, you may still be able to sue.
 There are also certain other exceptions that may allow you to sue, including when your employer does not carry the required workers’ comp. insurance.
 Otherwise, your right to sue your employer for workplace injuries is typically blocked, and you are required to file through Workers’ Compensation instead of the courts.

-Available Workers’ Compensation Benefits and Payments in Arkansas
+Available Workers’ Compensation Benefits and Payments in Fort Smith, Arkansas

 Medical benefits cover any necessary or helpful medical costs you face because of the injury or condition.
 When you are injured at work or suffer a work-related condition, you must use an approved healthcare provider who will be the central person responsible for your ongoing care.
 Any care they suggest or recommend should be covered, including work with specialists, physical therapists, occupational therapists, and other healthcare providers.
 As long as you keep up with the healthcare plan, any costs you face for medical care should be covered.